OfficeDev/office-scripts-docs/docs/resources/samples/getting-started.md

 #### Get object reference

-the `workbook` object is given to you directly in the `main` function.
+The `workbook` object is given to you in the `main` function.
 You can begin to use the `workbook` object and access its methods directly.

 ```ts
 function main(workbook: ExcelScript.Workbook) {